exfinium/socialmarket/README.md

 ### Secrets impede trust
 Secrets are important to people for various reasons.
 This project will honour participants dignity by clearly and loudly declaring this place as devoid of any safe spaces for secrets.
 It is unapologetically and completely public.
 ### Pure universality
 Every participant and every idea has equal opportunity and no person, group or idea will be granted privilege or penalty by the system itself.
-There will be no moderation of content by human or AI.
+There will be no moderation of content by human or AI and no method of appeal to censorial authority.
 The system will simply uprank the most valued and downrank the least valued content and give participants the freedom to choose how that ranking applies to their feed.
 ### Positive credit
 The system does not allow the taking of credit - only the giving of it.
 Negative feedback exists but when you pay to disapprove of a post the payment goes to the commons and lifts everyone's balance.
 Paying to approve of your own posts does the same.
+### Deliberately simple
+There exists no system that can guarantee a desired outcome from human interactions.
+This system provides only two levers of power available to all participants; credit, and words.
+While additional categories may give people access to more nuanced influence, no amount of additional machinery can make the system fairer.
 ## Technology
 ### Microtransactions
 To facilitate frequent proximal frictionless exchanges of value with sufficiently minimal overhead requires the implementation of a grade separated currency, similar in principle to tradable currencies found in many persistent computer game worlds.